itsee-birmingham/standalone_collation_editor/README.md

 This variable should be an array of strings giving the full url of any additional javascript you need the collation editor to load.
 These might be required run the services for your framework (an internal api file for example) or you might want to use additional files to store configuration functions that you call in the services.
 These files will be loaded as part of the collation editor initialisation functions called after the services have been set.

+- ```localCollationFunction```

+**This variable can be overwritten in individual project settings (but this may not be advisable)**

+**There is a default provided in core code which uses the collateX Java microservices**

+This variable can be used to configure an alternative method of interacting with collateX, or, assuming the output format is the same as the JSON output provided by collateX replacing it with a different collation service.
+By default the collation editor will use the collateX java microservices running at the default port (7369) at localhost.

+the configuration should be provided as a JSON object with the following keys:

+- **python_file** *[string]* - The import path for the python file containing the class.
+- **class_name** *[string]* - The name of the class containing the methods.
+- **function** *[string]* - The name of the method of the python class to run for this function.

+The method will be provided with the data to collate in the JSON format required by collateX and an optional dictionary of collateX settings requested by the user such as what algorithm to use and whether or not to use the Levenshtein distance matching.

+It should return the JSON output from collateX or equivalent.

+- #### ```collatexHost```

+**There is a default in the core code which is explained below**

+This variable should be used if the system uses the collateX Java microservices and they are not running at the default location of ```http://localhost:7369/collate```.
+The variable should provide the full url at which the collateX microservices can be found.
+If the ```localCollationFunction``` has been set then that function will be used rather than the microservices and this variable will not be used.

 - #### ```collationAlgorithmSettings```

 **This variable can be overwritten in individual project settings**